jhegemann/OpenCapsule/README.md

 * The camera should not be moved during recording of the sequence.
 * Inner and outer capillary diameter should differ significantly.

+If you are not sure what your images should look like, take a look at the publications listed above.

 ## Getting Started

 To give an impression of the typical command line